 The same visualization of flow would help ED’s prepare to provide the staff with what they need to perform their best:

-- Simple, infrequent, consolidated emails before the event
+- Simple, infrequent, consolidated emails before the event, with relevant subject lines

 - A Facebook group message for the whole staff to communicate before and during the event